College of Nanotechnology, Science, and Engineering: History

+In December 2022, the SUNY Board of Trustees charged UAlbany and SUNY Poly with returning the affiliation of the College of Nanoscale Science and Engineering to the University at Albany.
+The reunification officially occurred on August 3, with the College of Nanoscale Science and Engineering combining with UAlbany's College of Engineering and Applied Sciences to form the College of Nanotechnology, Science, and Engineering.
+The faculty and students of the former College of Nanoscale Science and Engineering became the Department of Nanoscale Science & Engineering in the new College.

 Academics

-CNSE offers degree programs leading to the Bachelor of Science (B.S.) degree in Nanoscale Engineering and Nanoscale Science, the Master of Science (M.S.) degree in either Nanoscale Science or Nanoscale Engineering, and the Doctor of Philosophy (Ph.D.) degree in either Nanoscale Science or Nanoscale Engineering.
-SUNY Poly also offers graduate degrees in nanobioscience (M.S. or Ph.D).
+CNSE offers nanotechnology-related degree programs leading to the Bachelor of Science (B.S.) degree in Nanoscale Engineering and Nanoscale Science, the Master of Science (M.S.) degree in either Nanoscale Science or Nanoscale Engineering, and the Doctor of Philosophy (Ph.D.) degree in either Nanoscale Science or Nanoscale Engineering.
+The Department of Nanoscale Science & Engineering also offers graduate degrees in nanobioscience (M.S. or Ph.D).
 In 2010, CNSE became the first college in the U.S. to launch a comprehensive baccalaureate program in Nanoscale Engineering and Nanoscale Science.
+The College also offers BS, MS, and PhD programs in Computer Science, Electrical & Computer Engineering, and Environmental & Sustainable Engineering.

-Research Facilities
+Research facilities

-The Albany campus is located near Western Avenue and Fuller Road, west of the University at Albany.
+The Department of Nanoscale Science & Engineering is located on the Albany Nanotechnology Complex, near Western Avenue and Fuller Road, west of the University at Albany Uptown Campus.
 The campus location has a number of research and development facilities, including wafer fabrication cleanrooms with different classifications for cleanroom suitability.